edgedb/edgedb/docs/stdlib/datetime.rst

                   std::duration_get(dt: cal::date_duration, \
                                     el: str) -> float64

-    Extract a specific element of input duration by name.
+    Returns the element of a duration by a name.

     .. note::

       Only available in EdgeDB 2.0 or later.

-    There units avaialble for extraction are grouped into 3 categories.
-The largest units category of months or greater:
+    The units available for extraction are grouped into 3 categories.
+The largest units are categorized by months or higher:

     - ``'millennium'`` - number of 1000-year chunks rounded down
     - ``'century'`` - the number of centiries rounded down